Here's how to use Unless' built-in data platform to analyze the success of your optimization project.

 At Unless, we will calculate the engagement, attention span and stickiness of your visitors as well as their lead score.
 Based on these calculations, you can then get a quick glance at how the user experience of your website compares to the industry average.

-Additionally, you can compare the performance of a personalized journey to a non-personalized one.
+Additionally, you can compare the performance of an optimized journey to the control group.
 This will allow you to see whether you are on track or if any adjustments are needed.

 The next step is to analyze the performance of your goals.
 Setting goals in general as well as in Unless is crucial as this is how you measure the success of your business and of your experiences.